reku-su/CodePath-iOS/README.md

 The following **additional** features are implemented:

-- [X] User can select tip percentages by using a slider that carries all integer values between 0 - 50.
+- [X] User can select tip percentages by using a slider that carries all values between 0 - 50.
 - [X] Dark mode and light mode

 ## Video Walkthrough